-Tip 13 GRASS EDIT PERMISSIONS You must be the owner of the GRASS mapset you want to edit.
+Tip 29 GRASS EDIT PERMISSIONS

+You must be the owner of the GRASS mapset you want to edit.
 It is impossible to edit vectors in mapsets which are not yours, even if you have write permissions.

-7.4.6 Region Tool
+8.5.
+Region Tool

 The current region (window) in GRASS is very important for all raster modules.
 All new created rasters have the extension and resolution of the current region, regardless their original region.
-The region is stored in \$LOCATION/\$MAPSET/WIND file, and it defines north, south, east, west, number of columns, number of rows, horizontal and vertical resolution.
+The region is stored in \$LOCATION/\$MAPSET/WIND file, and it defines north, south, east, west, number of columns, number of rows, horizontal and vertical spatial resolution.

-It is possible to switch on/off the grass region in QGIS canvas using the Display Current GRASS Region button.
+It is possible to switch on/off the GRASS region in QGIS canvas using the Display Current GRASS Region button.

-With the Edit Current GRASS Region you can open a tool in which you can change the current region and symbology of the rectangle on the QGIS Canvas.
-When the tool is running, it is also possible to select a new region interactively on the QGIS canvas.
+With the Edit Current GRASS Region you can open a tool in which you can change the current region and symbology of the GRASS region rectangle on the QGIS canvas.
+When the tool is running, it is also possible to select a new region interactively with your mouse on the QGIS canvas.